protosens/monorepo.cljc/module/maestro/doc/API.md

 -  [`protosens.maestro.doc`](#protosens.maestro.doc)  - Collection of miscellaneous helpers related to documentation.
     -  [`print`](#protosens.maestro.doc/print) - Prints a documentation file from the <code>root</code> directory.
     -  [`print-task`](#protosens.maestro.doc/print-task) - Like [[print]] but targets are Babashk tasks.
+    -  [`report-task-documentation`](#protosens.maestro.doc/report-task-documentation) - Prints: - List of tasks that are undocumented - List of documentation not corresponding to an available task The latter happens when a task is renamed.
 -  [`protosens.maestro.git.lib`](#protosens.maestro.git.lib)  - Aliases that contains a name under <code>:maestro.git.lib/name</code> can be exposed publicly as git libraries and consumed from Clojure CLI via <code>:deps/root</code>.
     -  [`expose`](#protosens.maestro.git.lib/expose) - Generates custom <code>deps.edn</code> files for all aliases having in there data a name (see namespace description) as well as a <code>:maestro/root</code> (path to the root directory of that alias).
     -  [`gitlib?`](#protosens.maestro.git.lib/gitlib?) - Returns true if an alias (given its data) is meant to be exposed as a git library.